Jash-Bhatia/Exploratory-Data-Analysis/README.md

 In Descriptive_Stats part 1, we learn how to augment data to meaningful data types and to deal with missing values in the data.
 In part 2 we further explore our data using regression plots, box plots and heatmaps

+In Descriptive_Stats_2 we plot various line, bar and area charts for our data